Cyclone Hina: Meteorological history

-During March 11, 1997, a shallow tropical depression developed within the monsoon trough near the Fijian Dependency: Rotuma.
-Over the next two days the depression remained near Rotuma with no preferred movement, as it started to develop further in an area of minimal vertical wind shear and good upper air divergence.
+During March 11, 1997, a shallow tropical depression developed within the monsoon trough near the Fijian Dependency of Rotuma.
+Over the next two days the depression remained near Rotuma with little to no movement, as it started to develop further in an area of minimal vertical wind shear and good upper air divergence.
 During March 13, as the system moved northwards, the United States Joint Typhoon Warning Center (JTWC) subsequently initiated advisories on the system and designated it as Tropical Cyclone 33P.
 During that day after having moved to the north, Hina curved to the east and later south-eastwards, before it passed about 55 km to the southeast of Niulakita the southernmost island of Tuvalu during March 14.
 Early on March 15, after the system had passed near Niulakita, the depression developed into a category 1 tropical cyclone on the Australian tropical cyclone intensity scale and was named Hina by the Fiji Meteorological Service (FMS).
 After being named the system accelerated towards the south-southeast and an area of increasing vertical wind shear, as it passed near the west coast of Futuna Island.
 The system also crossed the 180th meridian during that day, which prompted the JTWC to pass the responsibility for warning the United States Government to the Naval Pacific Meteorology and Oceanography Center (NPMOC).